quells/unread-instapaper-alfred2/README.md

 Instapaper Articles in Alfred
 ===================

 A python script to display unread articles from Instapaper in the Alfred window.
-You will need Alfred Version 2 and an Instapaper account to use this.
+You will need Alfred Version 2 and an Instapaper subscription **in addition to a normal account** to use this.

 # Installation